JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 How much funding is there now per unit?
 What does Mayor's current funding programme say?

+The previous inquiry was (mis)led to believe that NHHT would receive £27m from the Mayor's 2014-16?
+AHP - what has happened to this?

 The Sustainability Assessment for the AAAP said:

 >"Early financial modelling indicated that about 5000 homes would need to be provided on the footprint of the estate to make any redevelopment financially viable.
 All the options therefore were predicated around this figure."